Jenkins CodeWords integration: automate CI/CD workflows

 Use cases

 Flaky test tracking.
-A fintech team with 4,000+ tests used the Jenkins CodeWords integration to identify and quarantine flaky tests automatically.
 The LLM reads the stack trace, checks git blame for recent changes, and adds the test to a tracking spreadsheet in Google Drive.
-Flaky test noise dropped 60% in the first month.

 Release notes generation.
-After a successful deployment, CodeWords pulls the git log since the last tag, sends the commit messages to an LLM, and generates human-readable release notes posted to your team's Slack channel and Notion wiki.
+After a successful deployment, CodeWords pulls the git log since the last tag, sends the commit messages to an LLM, and generates human-readable release notes posted to your team's Slack channel.

 Pricing